(A) This rule describes the responsibilities of the administrative agency.

 (i) The follow-up letter:

-(a) Must be sent electronically, via postal mail or personally delivered to the individual;
+(a) Must be sent electronically, via postal mail or personally delivered to the individual.
+If sent via postal mail or personally delivered, the administrative agency must enclose a preaddressed, postage paid envelope for return of the verification(s);

 (b) Must state that the required information or verification has not been received, and that if the information or verification is not received within ten calendar days the administrative agency shall deny the application for medical assistance; and